Top 5 Things to look out for with Buy-ins – Episode 7

 Paul Goodman: Yeah.
 I could see that.
 I think most young dentists or even older dentists don't know the first step to start with that.
 And uh, I, there'll be able to sort of get a, a roadmap or at least some things to walk look out for today.
 Yeah, hopefully.

 Rob Montgomery: So, you know, just generally, so everybody's on the same page.
 When we were talking about buying, we're really talking about someone who's buying into an existing practice and they're becoming a partner with somebody who's already an established partner that practice.

-Paul Goodman: So, you know, I think, you know, let’s, let’s talk about the top five things to look for.
+Paul Goodman: Let's talk about the top five things to look for.
 Well, with buy-ins and I, I know you can help us with that, rob.
-So, give us number five.
+So, uh, give us a number five.

 Rob Montgomery: Number five, I'm going to say, uh, the importance of the valuation.
 And the cashflow analysis.
 So what we're talking about here is really CPA accounting, due diligence.
 You know, as, as you know, there are, somebody does an evaluation of a practice.
 It doesn't necessarily mean that that's what it's worth, right?

 Paul Goodman: There's many ways to most of your clients.
 Where do they start with getting that valuation or the cashflow analysis?